cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:18px">

-              "I've always been a software engineer, despite being an electronic engineer.
+              "I've always been a ¡Software Developer!

               We are constantly prepared to remake ourselves.
 I want to motivate you and encourage you to pursue your aspirations.

               I worked with IBM technologies for nearly 25 years as a mainframe system programmer, and then for another 20 years as amicrowave telecommunication network, and security systems project specialist.

               I also co-founded two tech start-ups during that time.
 I have provided consulting services for the implementation of highly technical IT projects for more than 40 domestic and international businesses.
-I've been creating websites, mobile apps, and server platform systems since 2020, when I first became enthusiastic and passionate about web coding."
+I've been creating websites, mobile apps, and server platform systems since 2020, when I first became enthusiastic and passionate about web coding"

               My complete CV can be seen in the following link: